Vanilla-OS/handbook/_posts/2023-01-19-change-default-shell.md

 chsh -s /usr/bin/bash
 ```

-- You will now have to reboot to apply the changes.
+- You will now have to reboot the system to apply the changes.
 Simply run `reboot`.

 - The next time you open your Terminal Emulator you will be using Bash.